 NetScaler upgrade firmware

-I would untick the option to enable Call Home, Reboot and Citrix ADM to keep it simple.
+I normally would untick the option to enable Call Home, Reboot and Citrix ADM to keep it simple.

 Click Upgrade